vlandham/unix_intro/unix.markdown

 To see what files are in our home directory, we need to use the [ls][] command.
 This command 'lists' the contents of a directory.
 So why don't they call the command 'list' instead?
 Well, this is a good thing because typing long commands over and over again is tiring and time-consuming.
 There are many (frequently used) Unix commands that are just two or three letters.
 If we run the ls command we should see something like:

-	olson27-1:~ kbradnam$ ls
+	gamma:~ jfv$ ls
 	Application Shortcuts 	Documents	Library
 	Desktop					Downloads
-	olson27-1:~ kbradnam$
+	gamma:~ jfv$

 There are four things that you should note here:

 1. You will probably see different output to what is shown here, it depends on your computer.
 Don't worry about that for now.
-2. The `olson27-1:~ kbradnam$` text that you see is the Unix [command prompt][].
-It contains a user name (kbradnam), the name of the machine that this user is working on ('olson27-1' and the name of the current directory ('~' more on that later).
+2. The `gamma:~ jfv$` text that you see is the Unix [command prompt][].
+It contains a user name (jfv), the name of the machine that this user is working on ('gamma' and the name of the current directory ('~' more on that later).
 Note that the command prompt might not look the same on different Unix systems.
 In this case, the $ sign marks the end of the prompt.
 3. The output of the `ls` command lists five things.
 In this case, they are all directories, but they could also be files.
 We'll learn how to tell them apart later on.
 4. After the `ls` command finishes it produces a new command prompt, ready for you to type your next command.